 Dr. Roller shared her life for over 18 years with two very special cats, Ross and Simon.
 It is this special bond that inspires her to provide high quality medicine and care for cats.
 She truly understands and honors the emotional relationships we form with our cats, and enjoys helping them live longer, healthier, more comfortable lives.

 Prior to working in the veterinary field, Dr. Roller earned a BFA in Photography from Alma College (Alma, MI) and spent some time in both Michigan and Chicago working as a professional photographer.
 These days her talents are put to good use taking photos of patients at the clinic!
-Dr. Roller enjoys spending time with her favorite feline Noodle, and also enjoys swimming, hiking, reading, and traveling.
+Dr. Roller enjoys spending time with her favorite felines Noodle, Ivan, and Cookie.
+She also enjoys swimming, hiking, reading, and traveling.

 Dr. Roller belongs to the following professional associations: American Veterinary Medical Association, American Association of Feline Practitioners, The Veterinary Information Network, and Idaho Veterinary Medical Association.